 Seats are categorized by weight.
 Children must travel in a child car seat until they're 135cm tall or 12 years old - whichever comes first.
 A good retailer will ask you how much your child weighs when you buy a new seat.

 Not all seats fit all cars.
-When buying a new seat, arrange for a trained member of staff to complete a fitting trial for you in all the cars the seat will be used in.
-If you buy online it's harder to do this which may explain why all the seats bought online that we checked in 2012 failed our safety checks.
+When buying a new car seat, arrange for a trained member of staff to complete a fitting trial for you in all the cars the seat will be used in.
+If you buy online it's harder to do this, which may explain why all the seats bought online that we checked in 2012 failed our safety checks.